Brooks Lodge Review and Katmai Bear Viewing Guide

 These cabins are expensive and not everyone has friends who want to go and can afford to go to Brooks Lodge and spend a few nights.
 If you keep an eye on the Bears of Brooks Falls, Alaska Facebook group, or an ear to the ground, you may find someone looking to fill a cabin.
 This is what happened to me.

 The Brooks Lodge Reservation holder heard from a friend I didn’t get camping permits and reached out.
 She then found two more women to come with us on the FB group.
 It worked out great.
 We were all happy to be there and beyond sleeping and naps, none of us spent any time in the cabin.
-We are planning a reunion trip in 2023.
+We have now beent to Katmai as a group twice.
+Once in 2021 and again in 2023.
+We haven’t gotten reservations again since but we try every year.

 Camp at Brooks Camp